-The 17th century Yap-Sandiego Ancestral house in Cebu City is just across the street from the Heritage of Cebu Monument and a few meters away from Colon Street, the oldest street in the Philippines.
-This historic residential home was built in 1675 by Chinese merchants and is believed to be one of the oldest existing residential structures in the country.
+The 17th century Yap-Sandiego Ancestral House in Cebu City is just across the street from the Heritage of Cebu Monument and a few meters away from Colon Street, the oldest street in the Philippines.
+Chinese merchants built this historic residential home in 1675.
+Locals believe it to be one of the oldest existing residential structures in the country.

 It was in this house that the rich and prominent Filipino-Chinese lived during the Spanish Times.
-Today, 339 years after it was built,the Yap-Sandiego Ancestral house serves as a museum where we can see lots of religious images, antique furniture, kitchenware, glassware, paintings, and decorative art passed on through eight generations of the family.
+Today, the three-century-old house serves as a museum.
+Visitors can see lots of religious images, antique furniture, kitchenware, glassware, paintings, and decorative art passed on through eight generations of the family.

-Upon entering the house, you will feel like you have been transported to a different era.
-The caretaker will orient you to different areas of the house: the first floor, the second floor and the garden area.
+Stepping into the house transports you into a different era.
+The caretaker will orient you to different areas of the house: the first floor, the second floor, and the garden area.

-Visitors are allowed to take pictures as long as you are careful and not break anything.
-The first floor stands on the pebble stone flooring and the walls are made up of wood and coral stones.
-The walls are adorned with paintings and portraits of family members dressed in colonial dresses (17th century).
-Several statues of the Santo Niño and Virgin Mary are kept in one area and there angel sculptures decorate the wooden ceilings and doors.
+You may take pictures as long as you are careful and not break anything.
+The first floor stands on the pebble stone flooring, flanked by walls made of wood and coral stones.
+Paintings and old portraits adorn the walls.
+Images of the Santo Niño and Virgin Mary stand in one corner and angel sculptures accentuate the wooden ceiling and doors.

-The garden or lawn area has an old wishing well and there you’ll also find a wooden boat (locally known as banca) that now serves as a flower planter.
-I was really impressed with what I have seen.
-A long time ago, this banca was used to reach Mactan Island.
+The garden or lawn area has an old wishing well and there you’ll also find a wooden boat that now serves as a flower planter.
+It looked impressive considering the boat once traveled to Mactan Island.

-The narra staircase will lead you up to the second floor.
-Do not wear your slippers or shoes as the wooden floor is very clean, shiny and slippery.
-I really like the displays of antiques furniture’s, kitchen wares and the design of the red roof that is made of Tisa clay.
-The wooden parts of the house are made of Molave wood, which is considered as one of the hardest kind of wood.
+The narra staircase leads you up to the second floor.
+Do not wear your slippers or shoes as the wooden floor is very clean, shiny, and slippery.
+The antique furniture and kitchenware piqued my interest.
+The original builders made red roof from Tisa clay.
+They also made the wooden parts of the house from Molave which is one of the hardest woods in the Philippines.

 It was a bit challenging to get into the master bedroom.
 The dim old room was very quiet with a big bed covered with white linen, an old mirror, and several religious images.
 The dim light and the quietness of that old room made it a bit scary, so we joked and asked if it was haunted or something.
 The caretaker said the family still visit the house and sleep in the master bedroom from time to time as they do not want the place to be abandoned.